 From the discovery of a inscription in the excavated wall of Caesarea, which verified Pontius Pilate as being the Governor of Judea from the year 26 AD, to the discovery of crucifixion nails in the Ossuary (burial box) of Caiaphus, the High Priest, archaeology hasn't failed to stun scientists and historians alike as to accuracy of the book we now call the Bible.

 But the writers of the Bible were not the only writers alive at this time.
 Secular writers also recorded many of the events that took place along with the lives of prominent people.
 These writers included Josephus (who was a contemporary of the Apostle Paul) and Pliny (a respected Roman journalist who was killed during the eruption of Mount Vesuvius in 79AD)

-The books of Josephus, Pliny, Eusubius, and scores of other writers and historians have been compared and crossed referenced to ensure that the historical facts contained in content of PAX REGNUM are accurate and complete.
-Only where there are 'loose ends' do the writers of 'PAX' use reasonable deduction to complete otherwise verifiable historical facts to create what are often, little or unknown stories.
+The books of Josephus, Pliny, Eusubius, and scores of other writers and historians have been compared and crossed referenced to ensure that the historical facts contained in PAX REGNUM are accurate and complete.

-Several years of research have resulted in the assembly of PAX REGNUM as a continual series of inter-linked, compelling, factual stories.
+Several years of prayer and research have resulted in the assembly of PAX REGNUM as a continual series of inter-linked, compelling stories.
 The development ethos has been to stay with verifiable evidence and to apply reasonable logical deduction only where needed to complete the flow of factual information.